Here’s Your Chicago Bears Guide For Home Games

 Step 1: Getting tickets to a Bears game

 First things first.
 You must decide which home game or games you want to attend or how many tickets you’ll need.
-Here is the Bears home schedule this year.

 Now, on to the tickets.
 Do season tickets make more sense, or should you buy tickets game by game?